Lukasz13866417/Game3D_OpenGL/README.md

 The codebase has since evolved into a **full OpenGL** rendering solution, complete with:
 - A custom terrain-generation API for building large, detailed worlds on the fly.
-- An object-oriented structure that separates rendering logic from game logic.
+- A clean, object-oriented structure that separates rendering logic from game logic.
 - A focus on performance and low-level optimizations, including preallocation to minimize the impact of garbage collection.

 ## Key Features